philzook58/philzook58.github.io/_notes/Programming/bap.md

 Bil.reify
 What is this.
 Why is this in plugins

-## The Bap Command
-After installing, if you type `bap` you will get a list of information
-- Commands
-- Plugins

-`bap --help` is an overwhelming amount of information.

-Useful flags

 ## Bap Project Directory Structure

 It may be the case that the easiest thing to do sometimes is some source code spelunking.